Port Hope

 Temperance Inn

-c1839 (PGA 2008-6-1-10 According to an 1839 flyer, it was run by Robert Crawford (1793-1871) and located two doors west of the Exchange Coffee House.
+c1839 (PGA 2008-6-1-10 According to an 1839 flyer, it was run by Robert Crawford [1793-1871] and located two doors west of the Coffee Exchange House.
 The location may have been the site of the future St. Lawrence Hall Hotel.

 Victoria Tavern

-The GTR map of 1854 shows the Victoria Tavern on the SE corner of Mill and Peter streets.
-In 1857, Robert Waddell sold the property to Nicholas Winters (1823-1885), who operated it as the Victoria Hotel.
-In 1881, ownership of the property was transferred to John J. Turner, who erected the present Turner House on the site.
+In 1857, Robert Waddell sold the property to Nicholas Winters [1823-1885], who operated it as the Victoria Hotel.
+In 1881, ownership of the property was transferred to John James Turner [1850-1916], who erected the present Turner House on the site.
 (An Evening Guide biography of Mr. Turner can be read here.)
-It burned down and was replaced in 1882.
-C. Nixon was proprietor in 1882 and John J. Turner again the following year.
-There is no record of a licence renewal in 1901, and the property sold to Charles Perry in 1913.
-It has been recently restored for apartments and commercial use.
+It burned and was replaced in 1882.
+It was up for sale in April 1882 as the Ontario House, Charles Richard Nixon [1843-1921], proprietor, and re-purchased by Turner the following year.
+There is no record of a licence renewal in 1901, and the property was sold to Charles Perry in 1913.
+It has since been restored for apartments and commercial use.

-Guide: 12 May 1882 Guide: 10 Oct 1883
+Port Hope Watchman: 10 Oct 1851 Guide: 12 May 1882 Guide: 10 Oct 1883

-Walton Hotel
+Waddell Hotel

 Section 2

 The following hotels are mentioned in various sources, with little detail.
-Their locations are uncertain, and they may have been operated on sites listed earlier.
+Their locations are uncertain and they may have been operated on sites listed earlier.

 Section 3

-Hunter's Rye label Newspaper advertisements, census returns and business directories (1856-'57, 1857-'58, 1862, & 1902) also list the following operators:
+Hunter's Rye label Newspaper advertisements, census returns and business directories (1856-'57, 1857-'58, 1862, 1869-'70, & 1902) also list the following operators:

 Sources